Loading...

 Joyce Starr, Master Trainer and Consultant for the Consulting and Training Team at the Hazelden Betty Ford Foundation

-Joyce Starr is currently a Master Trainer and Consultant for the Hazelden Betty Ford Foundation.
+Joyce Starr is a Master Trainer and Consultant for the Consulting and Training Solutions (CTS) team at Hazelden Betty Ford Foundation.
 She is retired from the State of Ohio, Ohio Department of Mental Health and Addiction Services and previously served as their Chief of Recovery Supports and Housing.
-Previously, Ms. Starr served as Chief of Treatment Services and also served as Chief of Treatment and Recovery Services with ODADAS, monitoring substance abuse treatment statewide including Therapeutic Communities.
-She has 40 years in the field of Substance abuse with experience with public and private sector.
-Prior to this appointment, Ms. Starr served as The Substance Abuse Administrator for the Ohio Department of Youth Services for eight years and was Superintendent of a juvenile facility, with a focus on re-entry and treatment.
-In addition, Ms. Starr was Vice-President of Parkside Recovery Services, a residential treatment center, where she served in administrative capacities during her thirteen-year stay.
-Ms. Starr began her career working for Project Linden Inc., where she served as a counselor, working with parole and probation individuals in the field of substance abuse and recovery.
+Previously, Ms. Starr served as Chief of Treatment Services, and Chief of Treatment and Recovery Services, with Ohio Department of Alcohol and Drug Addiction Services, monitoring substance use treatment statewide, including Therapeutic Communities.
+She has over 40 years in the field of substance use with experience with public and private sector.
 Ms. Starr had a 30-year history of being a Licensed Social Worker and a Licensed Independent Chemical Counselor with supervision privilege along with an international certification for clinical supervision.

 Continuing Education Credits: 5.5 CEs